 New Mexico State Police have found at least four sets of human …

 He had been accused of raping a family member, using a stun gun and fork on the victim.
-Police believe he had removed the monitoring bracelet he had been wearing shortly before he disappeared.
+He was wearing a monitoring bracelet, but police believe he had cut it off shortly before he went missing.